 You can see that using linear flow, the most you can ever heat or cool to is the midpoint of the differential.
 That means that given an infinitely long heat exchanger and 0° and 100° fluids, the eventual temperature of both the hot and the cold will reach 50°.

-This is fairly efficient at first but quickly runs out of steam.
-It limits the maximum temperature change (in an infinitely long system) to 50% of the differential.
+This is fairly efficient at first but quickly runs out of steam (pun intended).
+It limits the maximum temperature change to 50% of the differential.

 Counterflow just takes one stream and reverses it.

 This means that as the hot fluid enters from the right, it cools against the already warmed up cold fluid from the left.
 The temperature differential is nowhere near as high as at the start of the parallel heat exchanger.
 However, as the temperature of the warm fluids drops, it gets exposed to even colder cool fluid.

 This means that while the heat differential is never as large as it is at the beginning of parallel flow system, over the course of cooling, it stays large, resulting in total heat exchange much greater than a parallel model - with a theoretical maximum cooling/heating of 100% of the differential (in an infinitely long system).

 This results in far more efficient cooling - which explains why counterflow is by far the dominant way to operate a heat exchanger.